Stock market today: Wall Street drifts at end of bumpy week

 “Bottom line, inflation is still above target, and the Fed is poised to raise interest rates again next week — and leave them at high levels for quite a while,” said Mike Loewengart, head of model portfolio construction at Morgan Stanley Global Investment Office.

+High rates combat inflation by slowing the entire economy and hurting investment prices.
+That has many investors preparing for a possible recession to hit sometime this year.

-The Fed has raised its key overnight interest rate to its highest level since 2007, up from its record low, following a barrage of hikes since early last year.
+The Fed has raised its key overnight interest rate to its highest level since before the 2007-09 Great Recession, up from its record low, following a barrage of hikes since early last year.
 Together, they’ve already slowed the economy’s growth down to an estimated 1.1% annual rate at the start of this year.

-On the winning side of Wall Street was Intel, which rose 6.7% after reporting a milder loss than expected and stronger revenue for the latest quarter.

-Exxon Mobil added 1.3% after it also reported stronger profit and revenue than forecast.
+Its stock more than halved this week after it gave details about how much in deposits its customers have yanked.
+First Republic dropped 30.9% Friday.

+The Federal Reserve released a report on Friday blaming the failure of Silicon Valley Bank on a combination of poor bank management, weakened regulations and lax government supervision.
+That bank's collapse is what sparked the industry's turmoil last month.

-In the bond market, the yield on the 10-year Treasury fell to 3.46% from 3.52% late Thursday.
+In the bond market, the yield on the 10-year Treasury fell to 3.45% from 3.52% late Thursday.
 It helps set rates for mortgages and other important loans.
-The two-year yield, which more closely tracks expectations for the Fed, was holding steady at 4.08%.
+The two-year yield, which more closely tracks expectations for the Fed, fell to 4.03% from 4.08%.

 In markets abroad, stock indexes were mixed in Europe and mostly higher across Asia.